 - Rotator cuff repair – The tendon edges are brought together.
 Sutures attach the tendon to the bone.
 To help attach the tendon to the bone, small rivets are often used.
 The anchors can be made of metal or plastic and should not be removed following surgery.

 - Impingement syndrome surgery – In the region above the shoulder joint, damaged or inflamed tissue is cleaned.
-You can cut a ligament known as the coracocromial.
+You can cut a ligament known as the coracoacromial.
 A bone’s underside, the acromion, can be shaved, as well as a bony growth on the underside of the acromion that causes impingement syndrome.

 - Shoulder instability surgery – The surgeon will repair it if you have a torn labrum.
 The labrum is the cartilage lining the joint’s surface.
 It will also repair ligaments attached to the area.
 The Bankart lesion is a tear in the lower part of the shoulder joint on the labarum.
 The labrum and the ligament at the top of the shoulder joint are involved in a SLAP lesion.
 The incisions will be closed with stitches at the end of the procedure and covered with a dressing.

-Cost of investigations would generally range between USD 400 and USD 600
+The cost of investigations would generally range between USD 400 and USD 600

-Cost of Surgery would generally be as below:
+The cost of Surgery would generally be as below: